 Our clients frequently see lifts in website conversion rates in correlation with our social media campaigns, meaning our efforts are working even if Facebook-attributed sales are down.
 However, without reviewing a client’s internal metrics on revenue and sales, those effects may have gone unnoticed — and frequently do among teams that only look at Meta’s reporting platform.

-That’s why, if you want to continually invest in social media marketing (and justify that investment to your stakeholders), you’ll need a blended report to evaluate your true performance.
+That’s why, if you want to invest in social media marketing (and justify that investment to your stakeholders), you’ll need a blended report to evaluate your true performance.

-3. Diversify your platform portfolio.
+5. Diversify your platform portfolio.

 Our recommendation: Diversify your efforts to new and exciting social media channels like Pinterest, Reddit, LinkedIn, and more.